Sometimes, we forget that honey bees aren’t the only types of bees out there.

 There are over 20,000 species of bees all over the world.
 In the U.S., scientists have found over 4,000 native species.
 Plants have evolved ways to attract and take advantage of their pollination and honey production services.

-Going through all the native species would require an encyclopedic type of post, and this isn’t one of those.
-But, what are the most common types of bees?
+Going through all the native bee species would require an encyclopedic type of post, and this isn’t one of those.
+But what are the most common types of bees?
 We’ll just go through some of the types of bees commonly found in yards and gardens.

-These unsung heroes are indigenous to the U.S. They are well suited to the climate and adapted to the native plant life, such as berries and squash.
+These unsung heroes are indigenous to the United States.
+They are well-suited to the climate and adapted to native plant life, such as berries and squash.
 Often, they have a taste for a particular plant, with a very short list of alternatives.
-If that plant is cleared away, that species of bee could get extinct.
+If that plant is cleared away, that species of bee could go extinct.

 Take the Rusty Patched Bumblebee, for example.
 Agricultural activities have caused their populations to shrink, nearing extinction.

-Most native species are solitary.
-They nest alone and don’t share child-rearing responsibilities.
+Most native species are solitary bees.
+Every bee nests alone and does not share child-rearing responsibilities.